cgwire/kitsu/docs/getting-started-production/README.md

 ![Changing status](../img/getting-started/changing_status_shot.png)

 You can add one or several preview to any comments.
 It can be a picture (`.png`, `.jpg`, `.jpeg`), or a video (`.mp4`, `.mov`, `.wmv`), or an `.obj` file.
-All can be reviewed from the browser. or a mix of everything.
+All can be reviewed from the browser or a mix of everything.

 Other files like `.pdf`, `.zip`, `.rar`, `.ma` or `.mb` however, they need to be downloaded to be reviewed.